-In order to get this phonograph to work with a magnetic cartridge the tonearm needed to be modified.
-The metal disks on the end of the arm are used as counterweights against the weight of the replacement cartridge.
+In order to get this record player to work with a magnetic cartridge the tonearm needed to be modified.
+The weight on the backend of the tonearm is used as a counterweight against the weight of the replacement cartridge.
 Also, the original spring that originally counter-acted against the weight of the cartridge broke and the replacement isn't exact.

-Underside of tonearm reveals replacement cartridge and new spring.
-The adjust for this spring is also broken, but can be adjusted with a pair of needle nose pliers instead of a flat head screwdriver like it should.
+Underside of tonearm reveals the Empire 888 replacement cartridge and new spring.
+The tracking for this cartridge is 1.5 grams to 3.0 grams.
+The adjustment for this spring is quite difficult, but can be adjusted with a pair of needle nose pliers instead of a flat head screwdriver like it should.
 How often do you need to adjust the counterweight anyways?

 The original Astatic cermamic cartridge has a dual sapphire needle; one for LP's and the other for 78's.